mttstt/remote-control-shutters/README.md

 - [x] Implmented HTTPS domain using letscript
 - [ ] Use only HTTPS for shutters
 - [ ] Add ESP8266 sensors
-- [ ] Publish Google actions in order to avoid beging test message
+- [x] Alpha test Google actions in order to avoid beging test message
-- [ ] Decode Air conditioner remote controller